unlimited-excellence/horseproject/docs/CONCEPT.md

-# The HORSE Project: A Simple Concept for Tokenizing Knowledge
+# The HORSE Project: A Concept for Tokenizing Knowledge

 ---